SnookersBuddy/snookersbuddy-frontend/README.md

 just image=my-image-name:tag run-image --volume=...
 ```

+To run against an uncontainerized backend a special host can be used:

+1. Podman: `just backend_host=host.containers.internal:28080 run-image`
+2. Docker: `just backend_host=docker.host.internal:28080 run-image`

 ### Usage without Just

 Simply open the *justfile* and copy the command and paste it into your terminal.